 How To Get Into Guatemala

-If you are flying into Guatemala, the only international airport is in the capital, and it’s a rather small airport.
-There is also an airport in Tikal, but flights come in and out of Guatemala City, and they’re expensive.
+If you are flying into Guatemala, the only international airport is in the capital, and it’s a rather small one, mostly connected to the US, Mexico and elsewhere in Central America.
+There are also airports in Tikal and Puerto Barrios (near Rio Dulce), but flights only come in and out of Guatemala City, and they’re expensive.

 Entry Requirements for Guatemala